Public tenders Real Estate France : How to Turn Government Procurement into a Prospecting Goldmine

 How to Read Public Tenders Signals for Real Estate Prospecting

-Not all tenders are created equal.
+Not all tenders are equal.
 The key to effective prospecting from public tender data is knowing what to look for, and acting fast.

-Tier 2 signals, ecosystem entry points: A tender for the construction of a new university campus doesn’t just involve the main contractor.
+Tier 2 signals, ecosystem entry points: A tender for a new university campus doesn’t just involve the main contractor.
 It creates downstream demand for dozens of services: security systems, smart building technology, legal advisors, insurance brokers, environmental consultants.
 Monitoring who wins Tier 1 tenders helps you identify the right companies to approach as commercial subcontractors or solution providers.

-For each signal tier, the relevant action differs:
+For each tier, the relevant action differs:

-• Tier 2: Map the likely winners and approach them as a solution partner
+- Tier 2: Map the likely winners and approach them as a solution partner

 Using Rodz to Automate Public Tenders Monitoring in Real Estate